 When we arrive on this path of self-discovery the innate force of growth of development is always there to support us, so that as Rumi put it, all we have to do is “remove the obstacles within us”.
-We can’t “do” growing, it just flows when “what’s in the way” is removed.
+We cannot “do” growing, it just flows when “what’s in the way” is removed.
 So, our task is see, face and take responsibility for removing the blocks and restrictions we unconsciously created in order to survive.

 The further extraordinary aspect of this innate creativity is that the deep wisdom of the self (and perhaps of life as well?) is always presenting us with the most relevant and suitable “obstacle” for us to deal with at any particular time.
 We may not want to, we may well rail against having to deal with it, but our task and journey is simply to attend to what is right front of our noses, just now.
 The rest miraculously takes care of itself.
 It really is the case that each and every “obstacle” is the doorway to our further growth and freedom.
 We can trust life at this deep level!

 By becoming consciously aware of our experience a miracle happens, we become a participant in the unfolding developmental process that is ourselves.
-As awareness increases and as we integrate head, heart and body, our ability to choose the freedom we so deeply desire, very slowly increases.
+As awareness increases and as we integrate our head, heart and body, our ability to choose the freedom to “Be” we so deeply desire, very slowly increases.
 It is self-knowledge and the truth that set us free, but it takes time for the structure of our self to loosen, for our behaviour with its ego driven compulsive and compensatory motivations to change and move towards the non-egoic unconditional Love, Consciousness and Energy that exists deep within us all and which is always there waiting patiently, wanting to be met and embodied.